MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 - Specifying the target machine on which to run it
 - How any results are returned

-First, we discuss how this is done with the Q# standalone application from the command prompt, and then proceed to using Python and C# host programs.
+In the following sections we will discuss how this is done with the Q# standalone application from the command prompt, and then proceed to using Python and C# host programs.
 We reserve the standalone application of Q# Jupyter Notebooks for last, because unlike the first three, it's primary functionality does not center around a local Q# file.

 > [!NOTE]